Skip to main content

 Ms. Lindsey attended the University of North Carolina at Chapel Hill, Chapel Hill, North Carolina where she received a Bachelor of Arts degree with Honors in Religion in 1982.
 She double majored in Religion and Psychology.
 In 1985, she received her Juris Doctorate from the University of North Carolina at Chapel Hill.
 Ms. Lindsey was admitted to the North Carolina Bar in 1985 and to the Georgia Bar in 1989.

-Frederick is a 1982 graduate of the Vanderbilt University School of Law and a 1979 graduate of Duke University.
-Prior to joining the Office of the General Counsel, she spent six years as a staff attorney with the Atlanta Legal Aid Society handling civil legal matters for low-income people.
+A native of Riverside, California, Ms. Frederick attended Duke University in Durham, North Carolina and earned her Bachelor of Arts degree in political science in May 1979.
+She is a 1982 graduate of Vanderbilt University School of Law, where she served as Associate Articles Editor for the Vanderbilt Journal of Transnational Law.
+Prior to her work at the State Bar of Georgia, Ms. Frederick spent six years as a lawyer with the Atlanta Legal Aid Society handling civil legal matters for low-income people.

 David Lefkowitz graduated from Columbia University with a B.A. and earned his J.D. from Emory University School of Law.
 The Lefkowitz Firm, LLC, represents individuals and corporations in their claims for legal malpractice (legal negligence) and similar claims such as breach of fiduciary duty, executor misconduct and ethical misconduct by attorneys and other fiduciaries.
 The firm also represents attorneys and law firms with regard to risk management and attorney’s fee disputes.
 David is an adjunct professor of legal malpractice law, ethics, and risk management at the University of Georgia School of Law and is a frequent speaker at continuing legal education seminars.
 David has offices in Atlanta, Georgia and Athens, Georgia.